 For the task of computing low-rank approximations to matrices, the classical choice is between SVD and column pivoted QR (CPQR).
 SVD is slow, and CPQR is inaccurate:

 The randomized algorithm randUTV combines the best properties of both factorizations.
 Additionally, randUTV parallelizes better, and allows the computation of partial factorizations (like CPQR, but unlike SVD).

-Current work on randomized projections:
+Current work: